Itteringham Mill

 Gladys Broughton

-Itteringham Mill probably stopped working in the late 1920s and was allowed to become derelict; Kelly's directory lists it as still working in 1929.
+Itteringham Mill finally stopped working in 1934 when Walter Marcon moved to North Barningham to take over a larger farm.
 In May 1936, owner Lord Walpole contemplated bringing it back into use but subsequently decided to convert it into a dwelling.
 Two alternative sets of plans were drawn up by the Cromer builder Girling & Smith and work started on the favoured version on 13th July 1938.
 The total cost of the whole project was approximately £2,500.00 and the project was overseen and recorded by Ernest Edward Smith himself, who was 71 in that year.
-Some of the photographs he took are on a separate Itteringham_Mill_Conversion page.
+Some of the photographs he took are on the separate Itteringham_Mill_Conversion page.
 Girling & Smith later also converted Antingham_Upper_Bone_Mill to residential use c.1946.

 Mill Conversion